saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 They have had quite the impact on the networking community and I can see why this is.
 It is very convenient to work with and you can get things done quickly.

 There is also some risk involved though.
-It is still a good idea to educate someone on the team on the device specific API and backend library that is in use.
-Imagine having to go to release X on a product because of some bug.
-This is not uncommon and might lead to not having one of NAPALMs functions available to you because of changes in the API on the vendor side breaking the way NAPALM does something.
+Imagine having to go to release X on a product because of some bug  (which is not uncommon).
+Supose that on this new version, one of the NAPALMs functions no longer works because changes in the API on the vendor side breaks a certain way NAPALM does something.
 In such cases, at least for a little while, you will be on your own again.

+In addition to this, it is also good to realize that not everything is available through NAPALM.
+For these reasons, it is still a good idea to educate persons on the team on the device specific APIs and backend libraries that NAPALM, and you, relies on.